 Paraffin Candle Stoves

-Nuwick paraffin candle stoves strive to be so environmentally friendly that they use soy ink on their stoves.
-You might be able to bring water to a boil with these and they work best indoors.
+Nuwick paraffin candle stoves strive to be so environmentally friendly that they use soy wax in their stoves.
+You might be able to bring water to a boil with these and they work best indoors and protected from drafts.

-The LIFE LITE line is one of the commercial beeswax survival candle options on the market.
-Beeswax is a renewable fuel and burns cleaner and longer than paraffin.
+The LIFE LITE line is one of the few commercial beeswax survival candle options on the market.
+Beeswax is a renewable fuel and is thought to burn cleaner and longer than paraffin.

 YuCan Survival Stove